Ishanthedev/ishan-learn-becurious/networking.md

 | 4         | 10.0.0.103   | 1100         | 155.4.12.1    | 20348       |

-*How does my laptop private IP address gets its IP*
+*How does my laptop private IP address gets its public IP*

 | Device | IP Type    | Who Assigns It        | Visibility          |
 |--------|------------|----------------------|---------------------|